reckyidx/obsidian_notes/Js/Fundamentals.md

 	- Event handlers and callbacks: maintain state or access variables
 	- Module patterns: with private and public parts.
 - Example: Create a counter,

+#### Difference between function and method
+###### Function
+- standalone block of code that performs a task
+- independent, used to declare, assign it to a variable or pass around as value in object
+- not bind to a object, it can be called directly